zizdlp/zbook-docs/welcome/introduction.md

 # ZBook Official Documentation

 Welcome to ZBook, a fully open-source, full-stack knowledge management software designed for teams.
 This repository is the official documentation repository for ZBook.
 To access the ZBook source code, please visit [https://github.com/zizdlp/zbook](https://github.com/zizdlp/zbook).
-For the English page, click [开始使用](../开始/开始使用.md).
+For the Chinese page, click [开始使用](../开始/开始使用.md).

 ![group_demo](../assets/group_demo.png)